Generic Name: chlorhexidine gluconate

 PerioGard - Clinical Pharmacology

-PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) provides antimicrobial activity during oral rinsing.
-The clinical significance of chlorhexidine gluconate oral rinse's antimicrobial activities is not clear.
-Microbiological sampling of plaque has shown a general reduction of counts of certain assayed bacteria, both aerobic and anaerobic, ranging from 54-97% through six months' use.
+Chlorhexidine gluconate provides antimicrobial activity during oral rinsing.
+The clinical significance of 0.12% chlorhexidine gluconate's antimicrobial activities is not clear.
+Microbiological sampling of plaque has shown general reduction of counts of certain assayed bacteria, both aerobic and anaerobic, ranging from 54-97% through six-months' use.

 Indications and Usage for PerioGard